apache/comdev-site/source/gsoc-admin-tasks.md

 1. Check with Google whether they changed the ranking process -- again.
-Find out what needs to be changed to our internal ranking process in order to be compatible with melange and update [http://community.apache.org/mentee-ranking-process.html](/mentee-ranking-process.html) accordingly.
+Find out what needs to be changed to our internal ranking process in order to be compatible with melange and update the [mentee ranking process](/mentee-ranking-process.html) page accordingly.
 In 2011 we used a Google Docs spreadsheet and did our ranking there.
 The org admin (and only the org admin) then transferred the rankings to Melange.